meiskam/PlayerHeads/README.md

 This is my personal revision attempting to modernize parts of the plugin.
 Currently undergoing testing - there may be significant behavior changes.

-**If you want a version supporting 1.13+ that tries to maintain the old behavior, see the `3.x` branch or any 3.x releases** - These are builds that I have added code shimming the original code to work with 1.13.
+**If you want a version supporting 1.13+ that tries to maintain the old behavior, see the `3.x` branch or any 3.x releases** - These are builds that I have added code shimming to the original code to work with 1.13.

 ## What's New?